Scientific: Primula vulgaris (syn. P. acaulis)

 USDA All (seasonally)

-Landscape Use: Landscape annual for the winter season in Phoenix, cool season bedding or edging plant, mesic landscapes, colorful accent.
+Landscape Use: Landscape annual for the winter season in Phoenix, bedding or edging plant, container plant, mesic landscapes, colorful accent.

-Foliage/Texture: Basally rossetting, indivdual leaves are 2" to 5" in length and 1" to 2" wide.
-Leaf margins are coarsely serrated (creanate to dentate), leaf veins are prominent, occassionally pubescent; medium coarse texture.
+Foliage/Texture: Basally rossetting, indivdual green leaves are 3 to 4 inches in length and about 2-inches wide.
+Leaf margins are coarsely serrated (crenate to dentate), lamina surface not smooth, veins are prominent, occassionally coarsely pubescent; medium coarse texture.

-Flowers & Fruits: The flowers are 1" to 2" in diameter, borne singly on a slender elongated stem.
+Flowers & Fruits: The flowers are 1 to 2 inches in diameter, borne singly on a slender elongated stem.
 The flowers are hermaphrodite.
-Flower colors are various raning from white, pale yellow, red, or purple.
-Fruit are a capsule which opens by valves to release the small black seeds.
+Flower colors are vary from white, pale yellow, orange, pink, red, blue or purple with yellow centers, occassionally bicolor.
+Fruits are a capsule which open by valves to release the small, black seeds.

 Seasonal Color: Depending on cultivar and subspecies hybrid, there are many flower colors during winter and early spring.

-Temperature: Common primrose grows best if the temperature range is between 35oF and 80oF, intolerant of heat.
+Temperature: Common primrose grows best if the cardinal temperature range is between 35oF and 80oF (55oF optimum), intolerant of heat.

-Soil: In Phoenix, common primrose requires a rich organic amended soil with acidifiying fertilizers added on a regular basis.
+Soil: In Phoenix, common primrose ABSOLUTELY requires a rich, organic-amended soil with acidifiying fertilizers (preferrably controlled release) to keep the growing substrate pH below 7.5.

 Watering: Water abundantly to keep soil moist.